Johan van Manen

-Mari Albert Johan van Manen (Nijmegen, 16 April 1877 – Kolkata, 17 March 1943) was a Dutch orientalist and the first Dutch Tibetologist.
+Mari Albert Johan van Manen (16 April 1877 – 17 March 1943) was a Dutch orientalist and the first Dutch Tibetologist.
 A large portion of his collected manuscripts and art and ethnographic projects now make up the Van Manen collection at Leiden University's Kern Institute.

 Career

 Beginning in 1908 he resided at the Theosophical Society headquarters in Adyar, near Chennai, India, and worked as the secretary of C. W. Leadbeater.
 In 1908 he was appointed as assistant librarian at the Adyar Library.